daneroo/scrobbleCast/scrape/README.md

 * Authentication: using a simple csrf-token, (fetched from the auth page html meta tag, or in a returnd cookie)
 * Then using a simple json post, we can mimick the data feeds the app fetches.

+Moving on to implementation the `nodejs-es6` directory contains a first stab at a scraping utility, data/stream/storage models.